Sharing Holidays Safely: Pet-Friendly Thanksgiving Foods

 Much of the traditional Thanksgiving meal is safe to share with our cats and dogs.
-As long as the following foods are served in moderation and with plenty of fresh water, your pet’s Thanksgiving menu can safely include the following people foods:
+As long as the following foods are served in moderation and are not covered with seasoning, butter, or sugar, your pet’s Thanksgiving menu can safely include the following people foods:

-- Turkey (as long as it’s fully cooked and de-boned)
+- Turkey (as long as it’s fully cooked, de-boned, and not seasoned)

 - Green beans

 - Cranberry sauce (without any xylitol or added sugar)

 You may notice that stuffing isn’t on that list.
 That’s because alliums, such as onions, garlic, leeks, and scallions, are toxic Thanksgiving foods for dogs.
 Likewise, sage (a primary herb found in most stuffing) can be dangerous for cats.
 If you are unsure of ingredients in any of the food on your table, you should err on the side of caution.

 Another thing for all pets to avoid are foods sweetened with Xylitol, which is poisonous to cats and potentially fatal to dogs.
 This can be found in a number of products, so please check labels prior to serving your pets any store-bought foods, especially those claiming to be “sugar-free.”

 Alcohol is very dangerous for animals, so avoid giving your cat or dog any food that might contain some like desserts.

 Animals are also prone to food-borne illnesses brought on by eating raw or undercooked meats, poultry, fish, or eggs.
 To that end, uncooked bread dough should not be fed to pets either.
 Yeast can rise in your pet’s stomach, which can lead to serious internal distress or an untimely emergency.